-This unit will provide you with specialist knowledge of responses and interventions to domestic and family violence, with a focus on the concepts of risk and safety as they apply to victims and perpetrators in the domestic and family violence context.
-Critical use is made of evidence-based research and practice and policy documents addressing domestic and family violence issues.
-This will enable you to explore some of the complex practice and theoretical challenges that arise from working to prevent domestic and family violence at a community level and working with distinct client groups of victims and perpetrators.
-You will learn more about domestic and family violence as it affects people from vulnerable populations, such as Culturally and Linguistically Diverse (CALD) and Aboriginal and Torres Strait Islander communities.
-Legal and safety considerations that arise from working in this context and ethical, professional and self-management implications for practice are explored in this unit.
+This foundation unit will deepen your understanding of responses and interventions to address domestic and family violence.
+You will make critical use of evidence-based research, practice and policy documents to explore some of the complex practice and theoretical challenges that arise from working to prevent domestic and family violence at a community level and working with distinct client groups of victims and perpetrators.
+You will learn more about domestic and family violence responses for priority populations.
+Legal, ethical and safety considerations that arise from working in this context will be explored to determine how they impact your and other professionals’ values, ethics and perspectives.

 |Fraction of Full-Time Student Load||0.125|